CANopen Master Protocol Stack

 Detailed Description

-The are a number of CANopen services which require an internal timer (e.g. Heartbeat, timer-driven PDO).
+There are a number of CANopen services which require an internal timer (e.g. Heartbeat, timer-driven PDO).
 The timer values for these services are set in a multiple of 1 microsecond or 1 millisecond (depends on the service).

+The timer period can be read at run-time with ComTmrGetPeriod() and changed with ComTmrSetPeriod().
 The requested time values are converted into timer ticks and vice versa with the functions ComTmrCalcTicks() and ComTmrCalcTime() respectively.

-+ Include dependency graph for com_tmr.h:
+Include dependency graph for com_tmr.h:

 Functions